Tecknuovo/.Net-Developer-FinTech-Central-London-1939/README.md

 -	Excellent communication and ability to work well in a team
 -	The ability to build new components from the ground up to support functional requirements

+Don’t worry if you don’t have a CV, just send me your LinkedIn profile and we can go from there!

 Please email calvin.dickinson@tecknuovo.com if you’d like to talk through the above in more detail.

 # Questions: